inverno-io/inverno-mods/inverno-http-client/README.md

     .exchange(Method.GET, "/some/path")
     .flatMap(Exchange::response)
     .map(response -> {
-        // Returns the value of the first occurence of 'some-header' as string or returns null String someHeaderValue = response.headers().get("some-header").orElse(null);
+        // Returns the value of the first occurrence of 'some-header' as string or returns null String someHeaderValue = response.headers().get("some-header").orElse(null);

         // Returns all 'some-header' values as strings